Six minute read

 Are there any circumstances in which a visit wouldn’t be possible?

-If you opt for our full, flexible support or for a simple cremation, then we will do everything we could to make it possible for you to visit if you wish.
+If you opt for our full, flexible support or for a simple cremation, then we will do everything we can to make it possible for you to visit if you wish.
 We cannot offer visits if you choose a direct cremation.
 Find out more about the different options available.

 For example, we offered visits throughout the Covid-19 pandemic.
 We also offer visits for clients who are having a simple cremation.
 In fact, other funeral directors, who don’t offer these services sometimes refer people to us.